Martimex/sudoku/README.md

 While ‘Sudoku World’ has already received a bunch of updates, it cannot be denied that there are parts that still need some sort of improvements.

-The major issue concerns non-guaranteed Sudoku difficulty.
+🎯 The major issue concerns non-guaranteed Sudoku difficulty.
 Picking a difficulty box from the Landing page only increases the chance to obtain a respective puzzle.
 The goal here is to update the rendering part, so that you can always get Sudoku with desired difficulty, and also it has to happen in a very short, reasonable time.
 At very least, increasing the chance of obtaining medium and hard Sudokus could be a significant improvement, since those types of puzzles are beyond the rarest ones to receive at the moment.

+🎯 Last, but not least – options.
+Landing page still has just two options to customize, which does not seem like enough.
+There could be more of them, although it is a matter of brilliant ideas to implement a new customizable feature, which is an actual option - not something that every player has to click to make the gameplay enjoyable.

+**Patch 1.2.2 update**

+**Those improvement tasks has been done so far:**

-Important change that needs to be delivered is preparing the good-looking layout for tablets.
+✔️ Important change that needs to be delivered is preparing the good-looking layout for tablets.
 Those devices have the screen almost square-shaped, which stands as an exception to mobile devices, laptops and desktops, which screens are rectangle-shaped.
 On account of this difference, a new layout should be prepared across all Views in the application.
 That might mean creating a very individual approach, which could involve changing the position of elements, some sizing modifications and more.

-Maximizing the grid size might make a huge difference for user experience.
+✔️ Maximizing the grid size might make a huge difference for user experience.
 That is especially true for mobile device users.
 Portrait-oriented screens are quite okay in this matter (but still imperfect), however „landscape screens” have the Sudoku grid a bit too small.
 Restoring some space for Sudoku board would shrink adjacent – already spacious - sections (Toolbox and Number box) a little bit, so that playing Sudoku could be more enjoyable.

-Last, but not least – options.
-Landing page still has just two options to customize, which does not seem like enough.
-There could be more of them, although it is a matter of brilliant ideas to implement a new customizable feature, which is an actual option - not something that every player has to click to make the gameplay enjoyable.

 ## Conclusion